The short answer: probably not. And if there is a recovery claim, it's narrower than most families fear.

 - Key Takeaways

-- What Estate Recovery Is
+- What Tennessee Medicaid Estate Recovery Is

-- Who Is Actually Subject to Recovery
+- Who Is Subject to Recovery

-- Tennessee Hardship Waivers
+- Tennessee Hardship Waivers and Family-Member Protections

-- The $10,000 Threshold and Other Cost-Effectiveness Limits
+- The Cost-Effectiveness Threshold

 - The Request for Release Process